Free Money for College – Grants and Scholarships

 Need-based

-Did you know that the largest amount of free money comes from the colleges themselves?
+Did you know that the most free money comes from the colleges themselves?
 Yes, it’s true!
 Colleges award “free money” in two ways–based on need and based on merit.
 How much money you need is determined by this formula:

 Cost of Attendance (COA) – Expected Family Contribution (EFC) = Demonstrated Financial Need

 Not every school will make up that missing $20,000.
 However, some do.
-In 2022, 19 schools met 100% of a family’s demonstrated need.
-(Note, a family still must pay their EFC.)
+According to recent studies, close to 20 schools met 100% of a family’s demonstrated need.
+(Note: a family still must pay their EFC.)
 Other colleges will meet a portion of that demonstrated need.

-Those 18 colleges and universities are some of the hardest academically to get into, but if your student can be accepted and you financially qualify, you will receive some great free money.
+Those 20 colleges and universities are some of the hardest academically to get into.
+Still, if your student can be accepted and you financially qualify, you will receive some great free money.
 If you are a need-based aid candidate, you should seek out schools that meet at or near 100% of your demonstrated financial need.

 Merit-based scholarships

-Colleges also award free money in the form of scholarships based on merit to talented students.
-Some merit scholarships are automatic and some are competitive.
-Some colleges like the University of Alabama will award set amounts of free money to every incoming student who has a certain GPA and ACT score.
+Colleges also award free money through scholarships based on merit to talented students.
+Some merit scholarships are automatic, and some are competitive.
+Some colleges, like the University of Alabama, will award set amounts of free money to every incoming student with a certain GPA and ACT score.
 Other schools like The Ohio State University will award scholarships based on talent but only to a select group determined competitively.

 Some numbers

 When schools determine who is eligible for merit aid, they often look at the top 25% of their incoming class as the eligible students.
 They want to attract the most talented students.
-Colleges like the University of Alabama award $6,000 per year for four years in merit money to ALL incoming out-of-state students who in 2019 had an ACT score of 27 and a GPA of 3.0-3.49.
+Colleges like the University of Alabama award $6,000 per year for four years in merit money to incoming out-of-state students with an ACT score of 25-26 and a GPA of 3.5+.
 They tier their awards so higher scores and grades receive more free money.

-Knowing the deadlines, the qualifications, and having a target for test scores not only for admissions but for scholarships is critical.
+Knowing the deadlines, the qualifications, and having a target for test scores for admissions and scholarships is critical.
 Take a look below.
-Improving your score just one point from a 28 to a 29 could mean an additional $5,000 per year!
+Improving your score by just one point from a 28 to a 29 could mean an additional $5,000 per year!

 A target

-Be aware that many competitive scholarships are awarded not only for academics and test scores but the full body of work of the students that are desirable to the institution.
-Things like leadership and volunteerism are extremely important to the fabric of a university, and the schools want and need those types of students just as much as the high academic achiever.
+Be aware that many competitive scholarships are awarded not only for academics and test scores but the students’ full body of work that is desirable to the institution.
+Things like leadership and volunteerism are extremely important to the fabric of a university, and the schools want and need those types of students just as much as the high academic achievers.

 Private Scholarships

-Another source of free money is from private entities in the form of scholarships from sources like a parent’s employer or local community groups.
+Another source of free money is from private entities through scholarships from sources like a parent’s employer or local community groups.
 You can also look at scholarships from associations in the major and career you are working towards.
-For example, the local Financial Planning Association that I am a member of has an annual scholarship of $1,000 for someone in a financial planning-related area of study!
+For example, the local Financial Planning Association I am a member of has an annual scholarship of $1,000 for someone in a financial planning-related study area!

-Also remember, your number one resource for community scholarships is your high school’s guidance office.
+Also, remember your number one resource for community scholarships is your high school’s guidance office.
 In our “Scholarship Mythbusters” blog, we ask if you could earn $50 per hour, wouldn’t you?!
-Yes, finding private scholarships takes work and effort on your part, but the rewards can add up.
+Yes, finding private scholarships takes work and effort, but the rewards can add up.

 For national searches, the College Board hosts one of the largest databases, and they won’t spam you with a bunch of advertisements.
 For those in Ohio, check out the Columbus Foundation for scholarship opportunities!